Water Meter Permits

 A Water Meter Request Permit must be submitted prior to occupancy:

-IMPORTANT: Water Meter(s) must be installed prior to requesting an Occupancy Inspection.
+IMPORTANT: Water meter(s) must be installed prior to requesting an occupancy inspection.

 A building is ready for a new water meter installation when: